EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/how_to_make_a_good_readme.md

 ---
 title: Creating README documents for software
-description: How to make a good README document for research software projects
+description: How to make a good README document for research software projects?
 contributors: ["Esteban González", "Aleksandra Nenadic", "Daniel Garijo"]
 page_id: how_to_make_a_good_readme
 related_pages: